68a/StartAP/README.md

 # StartAP

-It is an Android sample program for controling hotspot in android phone.
+It is an Android sample program for controlling hotspot in android phone.